Image

 • An unlawful traffic stop

-• Lack of Knowledge or Intent Maybe the weapon wasn’t yours, or you had no idea it was in your possession.
+• Lack of Intent or Knowledge Maybe the weapon wasn’t yours, or you had no idea it was in your possession.
 We’ll work to show there was no criminal intent on your part.

-When you partner with a Combs Waterkotte St. Charles, MO weapons crime attorney, you’re not just hiring the leading weapons crime defense team in and around St. Charles, MO – you’re protecting your rights, your freedom, and your future.
-In addition to knowledgeable weapons crime lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in St. Charles and beyond:
+If you hire a Combs Waterkotte St. Charles, MO weapons crime attorney, you aren’t just hiring the top-rated weapons crime defense team in and around St. Charles, MO – you’re securing your rights, your freedom, and your future.
+Along with esteemed weapons crime lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in St. Charles and beyond:

 Weapons Crime Attorney in St. Charles, MO | Skilled Missouri Criminal Defense Lawyers | St. Charles, MO Weapons Defense Law Firm

-Charged With a Weapons Crime in St. Charles, MO?—Let Combs Waterkotte Fight for You
+Don’t Face Weapons Charges in St. Charles, MO—Let Combs Waterkotte Fight for You

-Call us now at (314) 900-HELP or reach out online for a case review where you can get answers from a St. Charles, MO weapons crime attorney who cares.
+Call us now at (314) 900-HELP or reach out online to connect with a trusted St. Charles, MO weapons crime attorney who’s ready to fight for you.

 View Service Areas